Baltimore's curfew takes a toll on city businesses

 BALTIMORE Five days after rioters torched buildings and looted stores in an outbreak of violence over the death of a black man who was fatally injured in police custody, Baltimore's bars and restaurants are hurting.

-With police and National Guard troops enforcing a 10 p.m. nightly curfew that will continue over Saturday night, businesses in all corners of the city are forced to close early and are seeing fewer customers during the shortened hours they are open, business owners said on Saturday.
+With police and National Guard troops enforcing a 10 p.m. nightly curfew, businesses in all corners of the city are forced to close early and are seeing fewer customers during the shortened hours they are open, business owners said on Saturday.

 "It's just devastating, financially," said Ron Furman, owner of Max's Taphouse, in the city's Inner Harbor district, which is popular with tourists.
 "By law, we usually close at 2 a.m., and now we're kicking people out at 8:30.
 But it's not just that.
 It's that people aren't coming downtown.
 It's a ghost town."